MbassiJaphet/pytorch-dog-breed-detection/README.md

 If you are interested, you can find the original version of the notebook projects [here](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/project-dog-classification)

 ## Project Overview
 Once more welcome to my solution of the [udacity](https://udacity.com) deeplearning with [pytorch](https://pytorch.org) nanodegree dog breed classification project.
-My entire solution can be found in [dog_app.ipynb].
+My entire solution can be found in [dog_app.ipynb](https://github.com/MbassiJaphet/pytorch-dog-breed-detection/blob/master/dog_app.ipynb).
 The project makes use of Convolutional Neural Networks (CNN)  to detect as well as classifying canine breeds and [haarcascades](https://github.com/opencv/opencv/tree/master/data/haarcascades) from [OpenCV](https://opencv.org/) to detect human faces.
  ![dogs]
  ![dog]